reTHINK-project/specs/datamodel/data-objects/wallet/readme.md

 * `description` optional text to describe or identify the transaction.
 For unsuccessful transactions it may be used to describe the reason.
 *  `bonus` true if transaction is related to a bonus item false otherwise.

+**Account**

+An Account represents a source from where tokens are transferred e.g. "Walk Activity" account provide data about how the Wallet owner has earned tokens with Walk Activities.

+* `name` name of the account e.g. "Caminhada".
+* `totalBalance` the total ammount of tokens of this account
+* `totalData` the total ammount of data that was used to generated the total ammount of tokens.
+Example, "20" of Walk Activity Total data accounts 20 km of walking distance for wallet owner.
+* `lastBalance` the ammount of tokens earned in the last period of time.
+* `lastData` the ammount of data accounted in the last period of time.
+* `dataUnit` the measurement unit used for data.
+Example, "km" for Walking Activities.
+* `lastPeriod` the period of time used to calculate `lastBalance` and `lastData`
+* `description` optional text to describe the Account.